umaagaa/abi-comerc/README.md

-# ABI COMERC DOO
+# ABI COMERC D.O.O

-This project is a work-in-progress website for ABI COMERC DOO, built using React.
+This project is a work-in-progress website for ABI COMERC, built using React.
 The goal of the website is to provide users with information about the company, its products, and services.
 Currently, the website is under development and certain sections are being finalized.